Updated : October 2020

 The Primary Data Sources

 The Council of Ontario Universities has for many years collected a wide variety of information from its member institutions: applications and marks data, space inventory, faculty and staff counts, and an annual financial report.
 By agreement, the member institutions do not publish comparisons which might impact the reputation of another member institution.
-Therefore, Western's performance indicators compare us to the aggregate of the other member institutions or present institutional comparisons without identifying other institutions.
+Therefore, Western's performance indicators compare us to the

-In 1999 the executive heads of the G10, Canada's ten most research-intensive universities (Laval, Montreal, McGill, Queen's, Toronto, McMaster, Waterloo, Western, Alberta, and British Columbia) formed a data exchange consortium to facilitate comparative analysis and benchmarking.
-The G10 data exchange (G10DE) was modelled after a similar data exchange consortium of leading American research universities, and with the passage of time, the G10DE has produced a valuable set of comparative data.
+time, the G10DE has produced a valuable set of comparative data.
 The G10 group was expanded in 2006 and again in 2010 to include Dalhousie University, the University of Ottawa, the University of Calgary, the University of Manitoba, and the University of Saskatchewan.
 Since that time the comparative indicators have been expanded gradually to include the larger U15 group as the five new members begin to provide data.
-Similar to the COU agreement, Western's performance indicators compare us to the aggregate of the other member U15 institutions or present institutional comparisons without identifying other institutions.
+Similar

 Western also participates in the American-based Consortium for Student Retention Data Exchange (CSRDE) which provides comparative information on student retention and graduation rates and the National Survey of Student Engagement (NSSE).
-When considering comparisons to American universities, Western selects the group of publicly-funded institutions classified by the Carnegie Foundation as being in the highest category of research-intensity.
+When considering comparisons to American universities, Western selects the group of publicly-funded institutions classified by the Carnegie Foundation as being in the highest category

 The Format for the Indicators